hartery5/Newton2Law/README.md

 Try a few experiments varying the mass of m$`_2`$.

+How would you describe the motion?
+Motionless?
+Constant Velocity?
+Constant Acceleration?

 Notice which forces change in magnitude as m$`_2`$ varies (AND, which forces do not change).

 How would you describe the relationship between the acceleration of m$`_1`$ and the mass of m$`_2`$?
 Proportional?
 Inversely Proportional?
 Linear?
 Non-Linear?